 Tuesday, January 31, 7:00 P.M.

 Examine Chicago’s impact on Hip-Hop and how the city affects today’s music.
-Amina Norman-Hawkins, performer and Hip-Hop activist, will be the featured panelist.
+Hip-Hop artist and creator of Haven Studio, ADD-2, will join Amina Norman-Hawkins, performer and Hip-Hop activist and Andrew Barber, Editor of Fake Shore Drive as featured panelists.
+Read more online.